Current System Documentation

 Tracks

-Approved updated kick group: EQ, Neve 1073, Spiff, soothe2, AP Tape Eater, and TDR Limiter.
-Gorilla Drive is no longer in the main kick group path.
+The full kick drum signal chain: acoustic kick, subkick, and electronic overdub with EQ, Neve 1073, Spiff, soothe2, AP Tape Eater, and TDR Limiter on the combined group path.

 View chain →Snare remains a track-level source-shaping path.
 Ring control, finish, and presentation happen before any bus-level density decisions.